 First, flush the plant with lots of bottled water until it runs out of the drainage holes.
-The minerals will bond with the water and wash away with it (if you can see white deposits around the drainage holes, mineral buildup is almost definitely your problem).
+The minerals will bond with the water and wash away with it (if you can see white deposits around the drainage holes, the mineral buildup is almost definitely your problem).

 - Back to genus Spathiphyllum

-- Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin